 - patient understanding of the relationship between modifiable risk factors and disease outcome

-- clinical practice, and in particular GPs' understanding of this relationship and their ability to use this understanding in helping their patients to modify their lifestyles and associated risk factors
+- clinical practice, and in particular clinicians' understanding of this relationship and their ability to use this understanding in helping their patients to modify their lifestyles and associated risk factors

 - health policy development, both by assisting health policy makers to devise optimal health promotion and disease prevention strategies and by providing lobby and advocate groups and interested individuals with relevant, evidence-based information on risk factors and disease outcomes